 To enable the binding functionality, the UE and the AF shall provide all available flow description information (e.g. source and destination IP address and port numbers and the protocol information).

 If SMF indicates that a PDU session is carried over NR satellite access or satellite backhaul, the PCF may take this information into account for the policy decision.
+PCF may determine the same 5QI value for an application carried over the satellite backhaul as that of non-satellite backhaul.

+NOTE 3: PCF can make the determination based on local configuration, e.g. for the applications which the long delay caused by satellite backhaul is acceptable.